 Location: Found in Mountaintop of the Giants, on the frozen lake Northeast of the map.

 You won’t encounter this Dragon until very late game because of where he is located.
-He has one of the most annoying breath attacks with it being a Frostbite breath attack.
-Luckily, there is a Lost Site of Grace nearby so if you do die, you can easily run back to him.
-He is only really weak to Physical damage, so make sure you have a strong weapon.
+He has one of the most annoying breath attacks, a Frostbite breath attack.
+Luckily, a Lost Site of Grace is nearby, so if you do die, you can easily run back to him.
+He is only really weak to Physical damage, so ensure you have a strong weapon.

 He is extremely strong against Frost weapons, so make sure not to use your Frost weapons against him.
-He does move around a lot, so it might be beneficial to fight this Dragon on your horse.
-You really need to get good with Horse combat so you can easily swap back and forth with ease.
+He does move around a lot, so fighting this Dragon on your horse might be beneficial.
+You must get good with Horse combat to swap back and forth easily.

 Glinstone Dragon Smarag

 Location: Found in Liurnia of the Lakes West of the Academy of Ray Lucaria.

 There are a few Magic Dragons in the game, and this is one of them.
 They are covered in Glinstone, and this particular Dragon is guarding the Key needed to enter the Academy.
 This is most likely your second Dragon Encounter in the game, and this one is unique because of its Blue Fire.
 It is not an easy fight because he is only weak to heavier Blunt weapons.